Arnaud Montebourg: Early life and education

-First involvements in politics
+In the National Assembly

-Montebourg was first elected to the National Assembly during the 1997 legislative election.
-He was reelected in 2002 and in 2007.
+Montebourg was first elected to the National Assembly in Saône-et-Loire in the 1997 legislative election.
+He was reelected in 2002 and 2007.

-In 2001, Together with Bastien François, a professor of Political Science at Pantheon-Sorbonne University, Montebourg became the cofounder of the Convention pour la VI-ème République (C6R).
+In 2001, together with Bastien François, a professor of Political Science at Panthéon-Sorbonne University, Montebourg became the cofounder of the Convention pour la VI-ème République (C6R).
 This convention called for significant constitutional changes, and for a Sixth French Republic.
 Its objectives were to decrease the power of the president and allow a parliamentary balance.

 Montebourg was one of the founding members of the political movement known as the Nouveau Parti Socialiste (New Socialist Party), where he defended economical protectionism and sovereignty.
 When the movement ended due to internal difficulties, he created a new movement within the Socialist Party called Rénover, Maintenant (Renewal, Now).
 He was one of the leading opponents of President Jacques Chirac's immunity from prosecution, especially concerning the corruption scandals in the Paris region.

-Montebourg, also supported reporter Denis Robert for his role in revealing the illegal system of double-accounts maintained by Clearstream, a clearing-house based in Luxembourg, involving high-ranking politicians.
+Montebourg also supported reporter Denis Robert for his role in revealing the illegal system of double-accounts maintained by Clearstream, a clearing-house based in Luxembourg, involving high-ranking politicians.
 He has also been engaged in a campaign against the rules governing taxation of foreign nationals and the banking secrecy of Switzerland.

-Montebourg was appointed as spokesman for Ségolène Royal's presidential campaign following his endorsement of her candidacy during the Socialist Party primary election in November 2006.
+Montebourg was appointed spokesman for Ségolène Royal's presidential campaign following his endorsement of her candidacy during the Socialist Party primary election in November 2006.
 On 18 January 2007, Royal suspended him from her campaign for one month the day after he gave an interview on a Canal+ talk show, where he said, "Ségolène Royal has only one fault, her partner."
 He was referring to the contradictory statements on tax policy made by Royal's partner, François Hollande, who was at the time serving as First Secretary of the Socialist Party.
-Montebourg had offered his resignation, which Royal refused to accept.
+Montebourg had offered his resignation, which Royal declined to accept.

-In 2008, Monteboug became President of the General Council of Saône-et-Loire, while at the same time retaining his mandate as a parliamentarian.
+In 2008, Monteboug became President of the General Council of Saône-et-Loire, elected in the canton of Montret, while at the same time retaining his mandate as a parliamentarian.
 In 2011, when Dominique Strauss-Kahn was released from prison and flown back to France, Montebourg urged him to apologise for embarrassing the Socialist Party.